If you are new to sewing darts, your first question will be how do I transfer those dart markings on my pattern onto the fabric?

 Well, never fear – here are 3 ways of marking darts.

-Method 1 – The fastest and easiest way to mark darts
+Method 1 – fastest/easiest way to mark darts

 Method 2 – Marking darts with carbon paper